bemer/amazon-connect-workshop/content/start_the_workshop/saml_configuration/configure_aws_sso_for_agents.md

 ![AddNewApplication](/images/enable-aws-sso/add_new_application.png)

+{{% notice info %}}
+Note that you can leverage AWS SSO to handle the authentication for multiple applications.
+When implementing Amazon Connect, it is a best practice that you create two different applications: one for your Connect agents and another one for the Amazon Connect instance administrators.
+During this workshop, we will demonstrate how to provision the application that will be used by the connect agents.
+{{% /notice %}}

 In the search box, type **Amazon Connect**.
 It will find the *Amazon Connect* app.
 You can then click in the application logo and then in the **Add application** button to move to the application configuration page:

 ![AmazonConnectApp](/images/enable-aws-sso/amazon_connect_app.png)

-In this page, make sure that you download the **AWS SSO SAML metadata file**.
+In this page, name your application **Amazon Connect - Agent** and make sure that you download the **AWS SSO SAML metadata file**.
 You will find a download link just in the **AWS SSO Metadata** section.
 After downloading the metadata file, go ahead and change the **Relay state** field under **Application Properties**.
 In this box, please insert the following, making sure that you replace the data with the right AWS region and your Amazon Connect instance ID:

     https://\<region-id>.console.aws.amazon.com/connect/federate/\<instance-id>?destination=%2Fconnect%2Fccp